Slipstream (video)

-Slipstream is a video by Jethro Tull, recorded during the 1980 A tour, released for the first time in 1981.
+Slipstream is a video by Jethro Tull, recorded during the 1980 A tour, released in 1981.
 It was originally released on VHS, Capacitance Electronic Disc, and laserdisc, and was released as a (bootleg) DVD in Brazil (as seen in the cover on the right) in 2003.
 It is also included in the (2004) bonus DVD edition of A. This bonus DVD was the only official release on DVD until it was released as part of the 40th anniversary box set of A in April 2021.

+The video shares its title with a song of the same name on the group's landmark 1971 album Aqualung.

 Music videos

 Slipstream mixed the concert tour with the videos recorded and directed by David Mallett.
-The London's Hammersmith Odeon was used for exterior scenes, but the main concert footage was actually from a performance at the Los Angeles Sports Arena (as heard on the Magic Piper ROIO), filmed in November 1980.
+London's Hammersmith Odeon was used for exterior scenes, but the main concert footage was actually from a performance at the Los Angeles Sports Arena (as heard on the Magic Piper ROIO), filmed in November 1980.
 The music videos are: